Cathy-DYX/Circuit-Simulator/README.md

 ## Directories
 ### doc
-This folder contains the initial project specification and the final report for the project.
+This folder contains the initial project specification, the final report for the project and a short explanation video.

 ### include
 This folder contains all the header files.